 Cons and Challenges:

-• The source system does not supply timestamps indicating when each object was created or last updated and implementing it might be possible or might be expensive.
+- The source system does not supply timestamps indicating when each object was created or last updated, and implementing this might be possible but expensive.

 Comparative Data Analysis